Canadian social credit movement: British Columbia

-The party quickly dwindled into fringe status, and now only exists in desultory fashion.
+The party quickly dwindled into fringe status, and since then has only existed in desultory fashion.
 It ran only two candidates in the 2001 election.
 The strongest candidate of the two, Grant Mitton, a former radio talk show host who received 17% of the vote in his riding, later left the party to form the British Columbia Party.
-It only ran two candidates in 2005, none in 2009, and one in 2013.
+The Social Credit party only ran two candidates in 2005, none in 2009, and one in 2013.
 The party was de-registered shortly afterward.
-It regained its registration in 2016, but ran only two candidates in the 2017 provincial election.
+It regained its registration in 2016, but after running only two candidates in the 2017 provincial election and none in 2020, the party lost its registration again in 2023.

 Quebec

 The movement also caught on in Quebec in part because of the work of Louis Even who translated social credit literature into French, wrote his own articles on the subject and published and circulated periodicals to promote social credit theories.
 He and Gilberte Côté-Mercier founded a lay Christian group called the "Pilgrims of Saint Michael", based in Rougemont, Quebec, that promotes social credit monetary policy coupled with conservative Catholicism.
 The Pilgrims publish The Michael Journal in English and Vers Demain in French.
 The group is nicknamed "the White Berets" for the headgear worn by members.